kyubuns/AkyuiUnity/Manual/Manual_en.md

 ### No plan

+#### Angular Gradient

+- I don't do SVG output from XD because it's not supported.

 #### 3D Transforms

-- Unity can reproduce them, but I don't want to put them in Akyui, so I don't do them.
+- Unity can reproduce this, but I don't want to put it in Akyui, so I won't do it.

 #### Blend Mode

-- I don't want to put it in Akyui.
+- I can't think of a generic way to reproduce this in Unity, so I won't do it.

 ---